Rajpratik71/linux-manPages/lorder.md

      lorder file ...

 DESCRIPTION
      The lorder utility uses nm(1) to determine interdependencies in the list of object files and library archives specified on the command line.
-The lorder utility outputs a list of file names where the first file con‐ tains a symbol which is defined by the second file.
+The lorder utility outputs a list of file names where the first file contains a symbol which is defined by the second file.

-     The output is normally used with tsort(1) when a library is created to determine the optimum ordering of the object modules so that all refer‐ ences may be resolved in a single pass of the loader.
+     The output is normally used with tsort(1) when a library is created to determine the optimum ordering of the object modules so that all references may be resolved in a single pass of the loader.

-     When linking static binaries, lorder and tsort(1) can be used to prop‐ erly order library archives automatically.
+     When linking static binaries, lorder and tsort(1) can be used to properly order library archives automatically.

 ENVIRONMENT
      NM      Path to the nm(1) binary, defaults to “nm”.